 Deja vu is a sensation that can give you the jitters, that’s why The Puppini Sisters, a trio from England, deliver for a special Spooky version of SWAS this week.
 The Puppini Sisters do a 1940s harmony cover of popular songs, delivering a double dose of eerie deja vu-the feelings of an era past and a head scratching when you hear a song you’ve heard on the radio in a completely unique way.

 ANYWAYS.
 The members are Italian Marcella Puppini and English Stephanie O’Brien and Kate Mullins.
 Although the three are not related, they chose their name in tribute to The Andrews Sisters.
-Puppini first studied fashion design at St. Martins School of Art, and later music at Trinity College of Music where she met Stephanie O’Brien and Kate Mullins. …
+Puppini first studied fashion design at St. Martins School of Art, and later music at Trinity College of Music where she met Stephanie O’Brien …

 Pop-Culture | Posted by Jenae S on 10/3/2010

 Caitlin Crosby is an artist who gives me hope for the pop music genre.

 Rarely in pop music do you hear a young woman singing about body acceptance, but that’s exactly what Caitlin Crosby sings about.
 Her songs Imperfect is the New Perfect, and Flawz preach acceptance, and loving yourself for you.